 Marjorie M. Scardino is chair of MacArthur's Board.
 Until January 1, 2013, she was Chief Executive Officer of Pearson, an international education and media group headquartered in London whose business was primarily education, but also included The Financial Times Group, Penguin books, Pearson Education, and half of The Economist Group.
 Before joining Pearson, she was Chief Executive of The Economist Group and, prior to that, she was a lawyer and she and her husband founded a weekly newspaper in Georgia, which won a Pulitzer Prize in 1984 for its editorial writing.

 Ms. Scardino is a director of the Carter Center, a trustee of Oxfam, a fellow of the American Academy of Arts and Sciences.
 She also holds a number of honorary degrees from universities in the UK and the US.

 Ms. Scardino is chair of the Nominating Committee of the Foundation and also is a member of all other committees.

 Jack Fuller was editor and publisher of the Chicago Tribune and president of Tribune Publishing Company.
-From 2001 until he retired in 2004 he was a member of Tribune Company's board of directors from 2001 until he retired in 2004.
+From 2001 until he retired in 2004 he was a member of Tribune Company's board of directors from 2001.
 In 1986 he won a Pulitzer Prize for his editorials in the Chicago Tribune on constitutional issues.
 He was an enlisted man in the Army in Vietnam and served for two years as a special assistant to Attorney General Edward Levi.
 He is the author of seven novels and two books of non-fiction, News Values and What is Happening to News: The Information Explosion and the Crisis in Journalism.